 A McKenzie Friend is a member of the public, without legal training, who assists an appellant when they have no legal representative, at a time that is often bewildering and full of anxiety.
 A McKenzie Friend is a volunteer, independent of the court system and the Home Office.
-Our volunteers work as a team to assist asylum seekers who have neither legal representative nor access to legal aid by:

 At no point are clients asked for any kind of financial contribution.

 To make a referral to McKenzie Friends, or if you have any other enquiries, please get in touch by phone or email: